 → does your plan offer a match?
 If so, contribute at least up to your match.

 → are you in your peak earning years and really need the tax deduction?
 If so, It may be worthwhile to save in your 401(k) and lobby your HR department for better options.
-(Ask your tax planner for advice)
+(This is not tax advice, ask your tax preparer or financial planner for advice)

 → does your plan offer a Roth option?
 This can be very appealing to some people.